School of Computer Science

 Duration 4 years

-The deadline to have completed and submitted your application to NottinghamHub is 12 May 2024.
+The deadline to have completed and submitted your application to NottinghamHub has now closed.

 Research Topics

 Rooted in the exceptional research environments of our Schools/Faculties at the University of Nottingham, the third cohort of the AI DTC will be organised around seventeen multidisciplinary research topics.
 It is important that you identify a research topic aligned with the expected skill set, your background and particular areas of interest.
 You will need to obtain support from the supervisors associated with your research topic choice before submitting your official application.
 You can do this by exploring the research projects below and contacting the main supervisor of the project that is of interest to you, directly, to discuss the further details and to arrange an interview as appropriate.
 In your PhD studentship application, you will be asked to provide your CV, and a personal statement including a research/project topic from the following list and explaining why you are interested in that research/project topic and your motivation for doing a PhD, and the names of the supervisors you have support from.
+We encourage applicants to complete the personal statement in their own words based on their background and experience.
 Please follow the instructions above on how to apply.

 ai dtc school pairs correct